 Reliability works differently for broadcast networks.
-The Designated Router periodically multicasts a (CSNP).
-This doesn't contain the entire Link State database, but just enough information about each LSP so that each of the other routers can determine whether it is synchronized with the Designated Router.
+The Designated Router multicasts a Complete Sequence Number Packet (CSNP) series periodically.
+This does not contain the entire Link State database, but just enough information about each LSP so that each of the other routers can determine whether it is synchronized with the Designated Router.
 If the receiver of a CSNP determines that the Designated Router is out of date, it multicasts the newer information.
 On the other hand, if the CSNP receiver itself is out of date, it multicasts a PSNP identifying the LSPs for which it requests an update.
 The Designated Router responds with the missing information.